AdrianRodriguezJorge/Student_Dropout_Prediction/README.md

 The main objective is to develop a model that, given a series of student characteristics (such as academic performance, parental educational level, etc.), allows to effectively predict whether the student is at risk of abandoning his or her career.
 With this information, educational institutions will be able to intervene and offer the necessary support.

 #### Files:
-- StudentsPerformance.csv (the dataset used)
+- StudentsPerformance.csv (Dataset used to train the model)
 - model.ipynb (the model in a notebook without some data processing)
 - model_with_smote.ipynb (the model in a notebook using Smote for data processing)
 - studentsPrediction.py (the interface using Streamlit)